axkibe/plotle/server/README.md

 Meshcraft-Shell
 ===============
-This is the servers code of MeshCraft.
+This is the server code of MeshCraft.

-A majority of the servers logic is actually *shared* code with the client.
+A majority of the servers logic is *shared* code with the client and thus found in the shared folder.

 Files
 =====